 Specific projects are listed as follows:

-•We study KSHV viral proteins that are involved in
+-We study viral proteins that are involved in cellular

-the effect of viral proteins on cell proliferation, apoptosis
+of viral proteins on cell proliferation, apoptosis and

-•Kaposi’s sarcoma is a highly angiogenic tumor and we are
+-Kaposi’s sarcoma is a highly angiogenic tumor and we

 by KSHV are responsible for the induction of